mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/sqlquery.md

 # Introduction

 An object representing a SQL query.
 It is easier to deal with object-wrappers than string-parsing a raw SQL-query.
-This object is used by [DataObject](http://api.silverstripe.org/trunk/sapphire/model/DataObject.html)::get()/get_one().
-Using SQL directly can also be faster than tunneling everything through the [datamodel](datamodel).
-Please be wary of [premature optimization](http://en.wikipedia.org/wiki/Optimization_(computer_science)), though...
+This object is used by `[api:DataObject]`, though...

 A word of caution: Dealing with low-level SQL is not encouraged in the Silverstripe [datamodel](datamodel) for various reasons.
 You'll break the behaviour of: